alperdomo/ML_classification/README.md

 In the case of Supervised ML, a typical task is classification.
 In such ML task an algorithm is trained, "fed", with the data and the desired solutions.

-This image represents a  basic pipeline for a supervised ML Automation and evaluation
+This image represents a  basic pipeline for a supervised ML automation and evaluation process.

 ![](images/Data_Types_titanic.jpg)
 Note: Image adapted from wikipedia: https://en.wikipedia.org/wiki/Data#/media/File:Data_types_-_en.svg